CodePushGo/website/src/content/blog/en/capacitor-cli-plugin-commands-overview.md

 npx cap doctor
 ```

-The `npx cap doctor` command checks your Capacitor setup, including plugin versions.
+The `npx cap doctor` command checks your React Native setup, including plugin versions.
 It identifies issues and suggests updates to improve performance.
 Once you know which plugins need updates, use the commands below.

 ### Running Plugin Updates